Engineer-PQM/Ros-Tutorial-/README.md

 ` roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/map.yaml` User map from Slam (map.yaml)

-- Chạy `rosrun rqt_reconfigure rqt_reconfigure` để thay đổi job, cập nhật tham số.
-(Muốn lưu lại tham số sau khi thay đổi thì hiện tại phải ghi trực tiếp vào file `config/safety_config.yaml`, chưa có cơ chế lưu trực tiếp từ reconfigure)

 ## Configuration

+## Explain

+NOTE : There are detailed explanations in each piece of code

-Done Move at directory Poin include file Cpp and Py include
+Directory Poin include file Cpp and File py

-- Base_Move (....)
+- Base_Move

 - Move.py and Move.cpp Advanced of file Base_move
 - Move_ip(x and y coordinates entered from the keyboard)
 - Move_with_case (use case replace input )